EldonGabriel/eldongabriel.github.io/_posts/2026-04-10-report-usb-storage-failure-analysis.md

 # 0.0 Executive Summary

-This report documents the investigation of a USB storage failure found during a disk validation test.
-The goal was to find the root cause of repeated `CHKDSK` failures (error code `6e7466`) and system unresponsiveness.
-The investigation focused on determining whether the issue was caused by a software problem or a hardware failure.
+This report documents an investigation of a USB storage failure found during a disk validation test.
+The goal was to determine the root cause of repeated `CHKDSK` failures (error code `6e7466`) and system unresponsiveness.
+The investigation focused on determining whether the issue was caused by a software or hardware failure.

-The results confirmed a physical hardware failure.
-Testing showed a full I/O lock condition that could not be controlled by the operating system.
-The device was removed from use and recommended for physical destruction to prevent possible data recovery.
+The results confirmed the occurrence of a physical hardware failure.
+Testing showed a full I/O lock condition that could not be controlled by an operating system.
+The device was removed from use and recommended for physical destruction to prevent possible data recovery attempts.